 ServoWire drives have no potentiometers, jumpers or field component changes.
-Even factory adjustments are digital, automatically calibrated and stored in Flash memory.
-All user configurations are done in software using axis configuration tools in our MotionDesk software.
+Factory adjustments are digital, automatically calibrated and stored in Flash memory.
+All user configurations are done in software using axis configuration tools in the MotionDesk software.
 Motor types are selected from a database of ORMEC standard products or the custom motor editor can be used to add other motor types to the database.

 Standard Motor Interface

 ServoWire drives interface encoder based motors using quadrature feedback and hall track information.
 They provide smooth output torque using three phase sinusoidal commutation.
 An optional multi-revolution absolute encoder interface is available.

 Integration of digital drive technology with a high speed input and output interface gives the user greater flexibility and tighter control over the interaction between motion and external sensors and actuators.
 External sensors can initiate motion within one servo loop update, capture position with microsecond resolution, or reset PLS positions.